 The best growers never stop learning.
 Of course, learning on the farm happens every day, whether we’d like it to or not.
 Forget to turn on the electric fence guarding the lettuce this spring, and you’ll be reminded how quickly the critters will find it – and you won’t make that mistake again.
 Other mistakes can be much more serious, and ongoing education is one key element in a productive, safe and profitable farm enterprise.
+Moreover, mistakes are no trouble, when you can get online help from Dissertation Team.

 Whether they want to or not, growers today have to engage in some types of continuing education simply to comply with existing regulations and keep up with new ones.
 Training is often required by law for manure or nutrient management regulations, pesticide handling, food safety, and other safety concerns or environmental hazards.
 Local extension personnel typically offer classes to help keep farmers current with mandated training, as well as to offer an ongoing repertoire of continuing education options.